open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 Several, but not all, CAs use the specific DCV methods of ACME {{RFC8555}}.
 Domain control validation is vulnerable to DNS and BGP hijacks.
-These can be partially mitigated by performing DCV from multiple vantage points, which is dubbed "multiple perspective issuance corroboration" (MPIC). corroboration (MPIC) for domain control validation.
+These can be partially mitigated by performing DCV from multiple network perspectives, which is dubbed "multiple perspective issuance corroboration" (MPIC). corroboration (MPIC) for domain control validation.
 Ballot SC-67 v3 of CA/B forum requires MPIC to be performed by all certification authorities (CAs) in the future.